-Marine research on Curaçao is producing spectacular results!
-Marine biologists from around the world have used our CuraSub for exploration of the deep reefs around Curaçao and have documented their discoveries in major scientific journals.
-This has helped Curaçao rapidly earn a reputation as a destination where exploring the twilight zone of the ocean is producing dynamic results.
+Marine research on Curaçao has produced some exceptional results.
+Marine biologists and oceanographers from around the world have used our submersibles to explore the deep reefs around Curaçao, documenting and publishing their discoveries in major scientific journals.
+Such research activity has helped Curaçao gain a reputation as a destination for underwater scientific research endeavours.

-For questions about our research projects in particular or marine research in general, feel free to contact us.
+If you have any questions about our research projects, or marine research in general, feel free to contact us.